 - Weekly Staff prayer

 - Weekly Meditation

-- Some engagement in Catching Fire Program

-- Staff participation in the Leven Project

-- PD on Meditation

-- PD on Art and Curriculum
+- Professional development

+- Reflection opportunity

 - Development of Charism and iconography

 OUR MODEL FOR RELIGIOUS EDUCATION

 At St Kieran's, we utilise Gabriel Moran's Model (1991) for religious teaching which emphasises the distinct and complementary nature of both dimensions of Religious Education, these being, teaching people religion and teaching people to be religious in a particular way.
 Whilst drawing on the Catholic Christian Tradition, we are always mindful of local contexts and the ecumenical and multi-faith realities of contemporary culture.